Keyboard shortcuts

 1. Open your browser and go to https://www.onlinegdb.com/online_java_compiler.

-2. You should see a Java file named Main.java in the main editor and a Run and Debug button at the top.
+2. You should see a Java file named Main.java in the editor and a Run and Debug button near the top.

 Instructor note (1 min): Make sure everyone is on the site and sees the Java editor.